Enoch2k2/css-selector-cheatsheet/README.md

 <p id="greeting">Hello!</p>
 ```

-Since it has an id attributes, we can grab it with the id selector:
+Since it has an id attribute, we can grab it with the id selector:
 ```
 #greeting

 or we can combine it with an element selector

-h2#greeting
+p#greeting

-this will give us an h2 with the id of greeting
+this will give us a p element with the id of greeting
 ```

 ## The class selector